mattyx14/crystalserver/README.md

 Crystal Server
 =============

 Source code for Crystal Server.
-An OpenTibia distro for Old Schools
+An OpenTibia distro based on The Forgotten Server and OpenTibia SVN